ojosproject/cli/CONTRIBUTING.md

 If you want to build a new subcommand, please create a new folder inside of the `src` folder.
 Each folder is for a subcommand, such as `frontend` and `newsletter`.
-Inside of each folder, there are three files. `args.rs`, `utils.rs`, and `mod.rs`.
+Inside of each folder, there are three files. `args.rs`, `main.rs`, and `mod.rs`.
 They're the bare minimum, though you can create more if needed.

 ### `feature/mod.rs`